-Effect Disturbance and displacement of birds due to construction activities Loss of District Plan may remove nests a habitat, and injure o and foraging Affected birds At Risk - Declining wetland bird species and pipit (High ecological value), , and Not Threatened birds (Low ecological value).
-Non-threatened birds value). only (Low ecological Time scale Baseline Future environment Baseline Future environment Magnitude of effect Adjacent habitats are definitely periodically used by birds.
+Effect Disturbance and displacement of birds due to construction activities Loss of District Plan vegetation which may remove nests and foraging habitat, and injure or kill birds Affected birds At Risk - Declining wetland bird species and pipit (High ecological value), , and Not Threatened birds (Low ecological value).
+Non-threatened birds only (Low ecologic value).
+Time scale Baseline Future environment Baseline Future environment Magnitude of effect Adjacent habitats are definitely periodically used by birds.
 The magnitude of effect is expected to be Moderate.
 The habitats are expected to still be present and utilised by birds in a similar manner as they are currently.
 There is a chance that development of the area may result in these birds no longer being present at the time of construction, however conservatively it is considered they will be.
 Consequently, the magnitude of There is a reasonable probability that native birds utilise these trees for nesting.
 The magnitude of effect is expected to be Moderate.
 This effect is expected to be the same as baseline.